 Jewish New Year

-Small white beans cooked in a savory sauce is a common Sephardic dish, served all year round for holidays and every day meals alike.
+This simple stew of white beans in a savory sauce is a common Sephardic recipe.
+It’s served year round at holidays such as Hanukkah and Rosh Hashanah, and everyday meals as well. more→

 Here’s a tasty way to highlight carrots in a lightly cooked side dish.
 Their natural sweetness is enhanced with chopped dried fruit and balanced with a bit of lemon. more→